ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 {{% /notice %}}
 7. Once all of the keys are in place, disable password authentication and root login via SSH on both systems.

-After doing these steps, you should only be able to access the cis527 account **FRONTEND** via SSH using your SSH key or the grading SSH key, and you should only be able to access **BACKEND** using the SSH key present on the cis527 account on **FRONTEND**.
+After doing these steps, you should only be able to access the cis527 account on **FRONTEND** via SSH using your SSH key or the grading SSH key, and you should only be able to access **BACKEND** using the SSH key present on the cis527 account on **FRONTEND**.

 {{% notice note %}}
 _You may contact me once you have installed the grading SSH key to confirm that it works correctly.
 I'd be happy to test it before grading. --Russ_